 ASTM Accelerated Aging Testing

-For many products it’s critical that they can retain their performance and integrity over time.
-Packaging Compliance Labs provides ASTM F1980 testing to evaluate the long-term effects on packaging in a compressed timeline.
-This experimental data can be used to support shelf-life claims until data becomes available from real time aging studies.
+PCL provides ASTM F1980 testing to evaluate the long-term effects on packaging in a compressed timeline.
+The results of accelerated aging testing are used to support shelf-life claims until data becomes available from real time aging studies.

 Industry Application